 Initiating cleanups with local public land managers helps improve the image of shooters.

 Did you know that it doesn’t take an act of Congress to close recreational shooting in a National Forest?
 Your local Forest Supervisor can do it with the stroke of a pen.
 During wildfire season in the Southwest, for example, National Forest Supervisors routinely do so, and they also permanently close specific areas to recreational shooting when it becomes thrashed and trashed by shooters who damage the landscape and leave their litter.

 Your club can mitigate negative impressions and negative impacts left by inconsiderate shooters by initiating cleanup events on local public lands.
 For example, the Arizona State Rifle & Pistol Association coordinates an annual summer cleanup event with National Forest and local law enforcement.
 Arizona Rifle & Pistol provides the volunteer manpower, the National Forest Supervisors provide dumpsters and hauling, and law enforcement provides an official presence temporarily closing these areas to shooting during the one-day cleanup.
 Benefits in addition to improving the local environment and mitigating negative public impression include a regular face-to-face with public officials—creating a positive relationship with them.

 One hundred years ago the U.S. population numbered 103 million; today it is 326 million and rising.
 As we spread out and fill up the available spaces, finding a place to shoot long range close to home isn’t as easy as it used to be.
-Attending an NRA Precision Long Range School will increase your confidence when tackling long distance shooting.
-In addition, utilizing handy online tools like the Desert Tech Rangefinder to find a place to practice will help keep the free spaces free and open to all sportsmen.
+Utilizing handy online tools like the Desert Tech Rangefinder to find a place to practice will help keep the free spaces free and open to all sportsmen.